Particular/docs.particular.net/nservicebus/azure-service-bus/multiple-namespaces-support.md

 snippet: fail_over_partitioning_strategy

 Exactly two namespaces have to be configured when using `FailOverNamespacePartitioning` strategy.
-When only one namespace is specified, then a [ConfigurationErrorsException](https://msdn.microsoft.com/en-us/library/system.configuration.configurationerrorsexception.aspx) will be thrown at startup.
+When only one or more than two namespaces are specified, then a [ConfigurationErrorsException](https://msdn.microsoft.com/en-us/library/system.configuration.configurationerrorsexception.aspx) will be thrown at startup.

 ## Cross namespace routing